folio-org/okapi/doc/guide.md

 X-Okapi-Trace: GET test-auth-3.4.1 http://localhost:9132/testb : 401 64187us
 Transfer-Encoding: chunked

-test-auth: check called without X-Okapi-Token
+Permissions required: test-basic.get.list
 ```

 Indeed, we are no longer allowed to call the test module.
 So, how do
 we get the permission?
 The error message says that we need a
-`X-Okapi-Token`.
-Those we can get from the login service.
-The dummy
+`test-basic.get.list` permission.
+Those we can get from the login
-auth module is not very clever in verifying passwords, it assumes that
+service.
+The dummy auth module is not very clever in verifying
-for username "peter" we have a password "peter-password".
-Not overly
+passwords, it assumes that for username "peter" we have a password
-secure, but enough for this example.
+"peter-password".
+Not overly secure, but enough for this example.

 ```
 cat > /tmp/okapi-login.json <<END